Pediatric Care

 Congenital Pediatric Foot Deformities

-Dr. Fernandez and Dr. Scudday will diagnose and treat all types of pediatric congenital foot deformities in children, from newborns to teens and young adults.
+Dr. Fernandez will diagnose and treat all types of pediatric congenital foot deformities in children, from newborns to teens and young adults.
 They will work hard to find the right way to correct your child's congenital foot deformity, so they can develop normally and reach their full potential.

 What are congenital foot deformities?
 Congenital (means the child was born with the condition) foot deformities can affect feet, toes and/or ankles.
 Many congenital foot deformities are common, like clubfoot; 1 in 1,000 children are born each year with a clubfoot.
 Other common congenital foot deformities include vertical talus, tarsal coalition, polydactyly, macrodactyly and cleft foot.
 Some congenital foot deformities have a genetic background, which means someone in your direct family history had the gene that caused the condition, and it was passed to your child.